 “I’ve got the diabetes gene”… nope, not that easy.

-Most chronic diseases have multiple genetic variants that add a little to your risk.
-When combined with the right (or wrong) environmental factors, your risk increases.
+Most chronic diseases have multiple genetic variants that add a little to your risk, but your risk increases when you combine with the right (or wrong) environmental factors.

 Here’s an example…

-Say that your dad and grandma both have the diabetes and you want to avoid getting it.
+Say that your dad and grandma both have diabetes, and you want to avoid getting it.
 Cutting out the donuts and soda is the obvious first step.
-After that, you can look at all of the different genes that influence the risk of diabetes.
+After that, you can look at all the different genes that influence the risk of diabetes.

 Leverage your data… find out where your susceptibility lies.